padillla/padillla.github.io/about/index.md

 I also do some 3d printing and robotics.
 If ever try doing some sort of art or music again, I might post it.
 Be afraid.
 I procrastinate.
 This site holds me accountable in a way.
-I am a licensed electrician in Costa Rica, a computer builder, destroyer and repairer, I studied industrial automation control systems, I like to program robots and I'm very efficient at changing lightbulbs.
+I am profession electrician in Costa Rica, a computer builder, destroyer and repairer, I studied industrial automation, I like to program robots and I'm very efficient at changing lightbulbs.

 ### Some online presence